 The best way to prevent cavities is by maintaining proper oral hygiene.
 Brush your teeth after every meal and floss every night before sleeping.
 If you can, use mouthwash every night.
 Mouthwashes contain antibacterial elements that can help fight cavity-causing bacteria.

-Finally, visit the dentist every six months.
+Finally, visit the cosmetic dentist Bellaire every six months.
 Some areas in the mouth are hard-to-reach, and plaque usually builds up in such areas.
 Dentists clean such areas thoroughly, eliminating plaque buildup.

 Types of Dental Fillings